Paris Flamme de la Liberte monument to Princess Diana

 This new Flamme de la Liberte was positioned within the gardens of the US Embassy by the Place de la Concorde and unveiled in the June of 2008, where it was dedicated in the presence of the French President, Nicolas Sarkozy and the US President George W. Bush.

-But the original Flamme de la Liberte is still by the Pont de l’Alma in the 8 Arrondissement of Paris and is still the unofficial monument for Princess Diana.
+But the original Paris Flamme de la Liberte monument is still by the Pont de l’Alma in the 8 Arrondissement of Paris and is still the unofficial monument for Princess Diana.

 It has also recently had some major renovation work done as to preserve the monument for future admirers.
-And in fact, even when there was boarding surrounding the Liberty Flame during the renovations, you could still get to see bouquets, wreaths, photographs etc that were left by people paying their respects to this much loved Royal figure.
+And in fact, even when there was boarding surrounding the Paris Flamme de la Liberte monument to Princess Diana during the renovations, you could still get to see bouquets, wreaths, photographs etc that were left by people paying their respects to this much loved Royal figure.

-So today, there is now a symbolic chain that encircles the site in order to protect this commemorative monument from any further over enthusiastic admirers of Diana, Princess of Wales, yet more than 20 years later, the Liberty Flame is still visited by thousands of tourists every year whilst they are on holiday in Paris.
+So today, there is now a symbolic chain that encircles the site in order to protect this commemorative monument from any further over enthusiastic admirers of Diana, Princess of Wales, yet more than 20 years later, the Paris Flamme de la Liberte monument is still visited by thousands of tourists every year whilst they are on a Paris holiday.

-You will find that the nearest Metro station is called the Alma-Marceau stop serving Line 9, however, the Bus Lines 42, 63, 72 and 92 will also get you within walking distance of this sculpture originally representing the golden liberty torch, which is still popular with American's that come to the city as well as the English.
+You will find that the nearest Metro station is called the Alma-Marceau stop serving line 9, however, the Paris bus lines 42, 63, 72 and 92 will also get you within walking distance of this sculpture originally representing the golden liberty torch, which is still popular with American's that come to the city as well as the English.